 The IP address of the localhost is written as:

-IPV4 : 127.0.0.1
+- IPV4 : 127.0.0.1

-IPV6 : ::1
+- IPV6 : ::1

-On devices with IPv6 enabled, so you can use both.
+There are devices with IPv6 enabled, so you can use both.
 You can modify the hosts file to block access to certain websites.

-Why changing the hosts file?
+Why change the hosts file?

 The hosts file is viewed each time you connect to a website, much like a directory of addresses.
 If the site is listed in the hosts file and has its IP address set to 127.0.0.1, then access will be blocked.
 By cons, if the website isn't listed in the hosts file, your ISP will automatically connect you to the IP address of the requested website.
 By modifying the hosts file, you can:

-Prohibit access to certain sites,
+- Prohibit access to certain sites,

 Accelerate access to your favorite website (for which you know the IP address).